liamw9534/pyvoicecontrol/README.md

 ### Hardware

-I am using a mixture of Raspberry Pi 3, Pi Zero (W) and PCs on my test system.
+I am using a mixture of Raspberry Pi 3, Pi Zero (W) and PC on my test system.
 You'll need a microphone and speaker for your devices.
-I bought the following devices to test it out:
+I initially bought the following devices during development:

 * USB mic <https://www.amazon.co.uk/gp/product/B08333Q2ZS/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1>
 * Elari Nanobeat Bluetooth Speaker <https://www.amazon.co.uk/gp/product/B074RHZC7T/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1>

+However, the above USB mic is not very sensitive and also very noisy.
+If you want better range (3m +) then a conferencing style of
+USB mic is a better option e.g., <https://www.amazon.co.uk/gp/product/B08D3KGFY4>.
+I've used this USB mic with good results.

-I use the Raspberry Pi 3 to run a `snapserver` that sources from `librespot` and runs a `snapclient` and `pyvoicecontrol` session for its attached mic and speaker.
+I use a Raspberry Pi 3 to run a `snapserver` that sources from `librespot` and runs a `snapclient` and `pyvoicecontrol` session for its attached mic and speaker.

-I use Pi Zero (W) to run ancilliary devices in different rooms around the house where I want music.
+I also use Raspberry Pi 3 and Pi Zero (W) as ancilliary devices in different rooms around the house where I want music.
 Each one runs `snapclient` and `pyvoicecontrol`.

+Everything runs acceptably on the Pi Zero (W) but with noticably more latency when performing online speech-to-text than a Pi 3.

 ## Software Installation